 We overcame structural and weight distribution challenges through the unique engineering of the 20mm thick solid front wheels.
 Machined with discreet internal bearinged hubs, they provide key balance and solidarity to the trolley during operation.

 Timber elements are crafted from a large singular reclaimed Douglas Fir beam.
 Scars from its previous life are retained amongst its flowing figured grain patterns.
 Precision routing of the top serving plane allowed the stone elements to subtly dropped into place.

 The frame was fabricated in a series of parts from solid bar, then welded, ground smooth and highly polished before being copper plated.
 The final finish involved hand polishing and a protective clear coat.

-The trolley production was made to an extraordinary quality.
-There was no prototyping in the fabrication, it was a single and considered process from beginning to end, to realise the outstanding outcome.
+There was no prototyping in the fabrication, it was a single and considered process from beginning to end, with the technical challenges being solved along the way.